 - 2.1 It is important for the head teacher / governing body to determine what they consider to be a reasonable standard of attendance in the school.
-The following indicators should normally be used in assessing whether action is required regarding individual cases and/or whether advice should be sought from the HR Service: - 3 periods of certified and / or self-certified sickness absence in a term or equivalent period of 4 months; - unacceptable patterns of absence, for example regular Monday or Friday absence or regular absences at particular times during the week or school calendar; - up to 4 periods which in total exceed a month of certified / self- certified sickness absence per year. - 2.2 Caution is needed in the application of the indicators and it is important that an individual's personal circumstances and long term attendance record are also taken into account when considering appropriate action.
-This is particularly important in cases of serious illness, postoperative recovery and absence due to a disability.
+The following indicators should normally be used in assessing whether action is required regarding individual cases and when advice should be sought from the HR Team: - 3 periods of certified and / or self-certified sickness absence in a term or equivalent period of 4 months; - unacceptable patterns of absence, for example regular Monday or Friday absence or regular absences at particular times during the week or school calendar; - Any absences amounting to 4 weeks (pro rata for part time staff) a month of certified / selfcertified sickness absence per rolling year. - 2.2 Caution is needed in the application of the indicators and it is important that an individual's personal circumstances and long-term attendance record are also taken into account when considering appropriate action.
+This is particularly important in cases of serious illness, post-operative recovery and absence due to a disability.
 (See 'Guidance' heading Equality Act 2010).

 2.3 The application of the formal Attendance Management Procedures should not be a surprise to the employee.
-Where an employee's absence is cause for concern, this should be discussed as part of the return to work discussion or as part of welfare contact / meetings.
+Where an employee's absence is cause for concern, this should be discussed as part of the return-to-work discussion or as part of welfare contact / meetings.
 Where absence levels are below the indicators but represent a cause for concern this should be carefully and sensitively explained to the employee and repeated discussions should take place in the context of increasing concern.